amymlafountain/Generating-RNAseq-count-data-for-Mimulus/README.md

 ##  RNAseq analysis of MvBL leaves
 This repository applies to RNAseq performed on leaves from the MvBL line.
 Samples include 4 biological replicates per sample collected from at least three different plants.
-MvBL sections were prepared from 6 leaves 8-20mm in length; whole leaves included one pair of leaves selected from below a XXX flower bud.
-Sequencing was performed at Novogene in February 2022.
+MvBL sections were prepared from 6 leaves 8-20mm in length; each whole leaf sample included one leaf 20-25 mm in length, selected from below a 5mm flower bud from young plants.
+RNA was prepared using the Spectrum Total Plant Kit.
+Paired-end sequencing was performed at Novogene in February 2022.

 #### Step 1: Quality check of raw data using FastQC